 Choir students learn and practice healthy vocal techniques, including proper use of breath and care of the voice.
-Members of the choir also practice good musicianship including self-discipline, reading music, development of sight-singing skills and correct concert behavior as performer and listener.
+Members of the choir also practice good musicianship including self-discipline, reading music, development of sightsinging skills and correct concert behavior as performer and listener.
 Students apply these skills while learning and preparing a variety of musical styles from many cultures.
 Participation in choir requires two or three evening performances throughout the school year.
+No prior experience necessary!

-Music Enrichment 6
+General Music 6

-(year - every other day - elective)

-This course will focus on studying the elements of music (melody, harmony, dynamics, tone color, tempo, pitch, rhythm, texture, duration and form).
+(year - every other day - elective) This course will focus on studying the elements of music (melody, harmony, dynamics, tone color, tempo, pitch, rhythm, texture, duration and form).
 These elements will be applied in analyzing music, composers, and cultural backgrounds.
 This course will also include the study of various musical styles and music history.